-Brand-new for 2017, we will also have RockTape in race village on race day, providing taping services for any runners with last minute injury niggles.
+On race day we will also have RockTape in race village, providing taping services for any runners with last minute injury niggles.
 This will be a drop-in service, so remember to bring cash or card on race day if you’re keen.

 On the day of the race Sundial will be providing sports massage both pre and post-race.
 You can book this in advance in our Shop or turn up on the day for a drop-in session, subject to availability.
 Taping with RockTape’s ‘RockDocs’ will also be available as a drop-in service.